 Upon admission, each youth is provided with Casa de Amparo's Resident Handbook which details the program's expectations and rules.
-During their intake, residents also review program procedures, including Personal Rights and Grievances with their treating therapist and case manager.
-At this time, youth have the opportunity to ask questions or discuss any concerns about the program.
+During their intake, residents also review program procedures, including Personal Rights and Grievances with facility staff.
+At this time, youth have the opportunity to ask questions about the program.
 Following admission into the program, residents are regularly reminded of program rules in community meetings, groups and individually as appropriate.
 Youth also have the opportunity to provide feedback on program procedures through Casa de Amparo's youth-led Resident Council.